caboodle-tech/jams-edu/bin/man.md

     jamsedu [options] [arguments]

 # Description
-    This will come later.
+    A feature-rich yet user-friendly static site generator designed specifically for open-source content.
+Originally developed to facilitate rapid creation and deployment of university courses, JamsEdu offers an ideal solution for non-technical users to swiftly build static websites.

 # Options
     build, -build, --build
         Perform a one time build of the sites source files.

+    h, -h, --h, help, -help, --help
+        Display JamsEdu's manual page; what your currently reading.

     init, -init, --init
-        Initializes a new JamsEDU project; follow terminal prompts to complete the setup process.
+        Initializes a new JamsEdu project; follow terminal prompts to complete the setup process.

+    man, -man, --man
+        Alias for the `h` (`help`) option.

+    verbose, -verbose, --verbose
+        Enable verbose mode which prints additional information to the console.

     watch, -watch, --watch
         Starts a local server to view live changes to the sites files and also